inspec/inspec/docs/resources.rst

 ..
 .. * ``xxxxx`` must specify xxxxx
 .. * xxxxx
-.. * ``xxxxx`` is a valid matcher for this audit resource ..
+.. * ``xxxxx`` is a valid matcher for this InSpec resource ..

 Matchers -- DONE
 -----------------------------------------------------
-This audit resource has the following matchers.
+This InSpec resource has the following matchers.

 exist -- DONE
 +++++++++++++++++++++++++++++++++++++++++++++++++++++